lihsinchien/cycu-regression-model/ch2.md

 dataset contained several missing values which have been filled for convenience.
 See the galamiss dataset for the original version.

-Format: The dataset contains the following variables
+Format: The data set contains the following variables

 1. Species: the number of plant species found on the island